(Huntsville, Arkansas, July 17, 1889 – Los Angeles, January 16, 1959).1

 43 “Spokane Man and Hun Fight in Air.”

-44 Rath, “Summary of Operations of First Day Bombardment Group,” pp. 121–22.
-I find no documentation in histories of the 11th and 96th Aero Squadrons and the 1st Day Bombardment Group in Gorrell for McCurry’s participation in this mission.
-It is possible that he was recalling his two missions on October 10, 1918, although the wording and context in the letter argue against this.
-On pilots of the 11th and 20th Aero being loaned to the 96th to fly Breguets, see Guttman, “Slaughter in the Sky,” p.
+44 Rath, “Summary of Operations of First Day Bombardment Group,” passim.
+It is also possible that McCurry was recalling his two missions on October 10, 1918, although the wording and context in the letter argue against this, and the operations report (Rath “Summary,” p.
+125) does not mention a crash.
+On pilots of the 11th and 20th Aero being loaned to the 96th to fly Bréguets, see Guttman, “Slaughter in the Sky,” p.
 34, and Richardson, “The Wartime Diary of Clifford Allsopp—Bomber Pilot,” p.
 58.

 46 Rath, “Summary of Operations of First Day Bombardment Group,” p.
 124.